MiniXC/typst-projects/thesis/chapters/06_attr_tts.typ

 [We condition the model $dots$ in two different ways: global conditioning and local conditioning.]
 )

-#ac("TODO: reframe the chapter a bit through local vs global conditioning angle and include WaveNet in background")
+#ac("TODO: reframe the chapter a bit through local vs global conditioning angle and include WaveNet in background OR find a better quote.")

 Building on the significant performance gap between ASR models trained on real versus synthetic speech, as quantified by the Word Error Rate Ratio (WERR) in @05_ttsasr[Chapter], this chapter details various methodologies developed to increase the diversity and realism of synthetic speech.
 As established, synthetic speech, despite its high human naturalness ratings, often lacks the intricate variability inherent in real human speech.
 This limitation directly impedes its utility for training robust ASR systems.
 Here, we systematically explore three complementary paradigms aimed at bridging this distributional divide: learning latent representations, explicit conditioning on attributes, and post-generation data augmentation.
 By introducing and controlling these aspects of speech, we aim to reduce the distributional distance between synthetic and real speech, which should, in turn, manifest as a reduction in WERR.
 The discussion progresses from methods that implicitly capture broad stylistic variations to those offering fine-grained, targeted control, culminating in empirical validation that demonstrates their impact.
 Throughout this chapter, we adhere to the formal notation established in the introduction, where $Q_theta$ represents the Text-to-Speech (TTS) model's approximation of the true speech distribution $Q(S|T)$.